svmi3195/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+Master branch now has the code for stage 2.
+Stage 1 code is is stage-1 branch.
+To run project on webpack-dev-server use `npm start`.

 ## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.